 If you have been arrested for DUI or DWAI in Colorado and you want to fight the case against you, your attorney will have to consider all of the possible defenses to your case.
-If there is a good potential defense to the case, your attorney may be able to persuade the prosecutor to dismiss or at least reduce the charges that you are asked to plead guilty to.
+If there is a good potential defense to the case, your drunk driving defense attorney may be able to persuade the prosecutor to dismiss or at least reduce the charges that you are asked to plead guilty to.
 The same defenses may be available to help you to avoid the revocation of your driving privileges.

 Like any criminal offense, a DUI charge has "elements" that must be proven before a jury can find you guilty.
 In Colorado, the prosecutor must prove 1) That you were driving a vehicle, 2) After you had consumed drugs or alcohol, and 3) You had consumed enough drugs or alcohol that your ability to drive was impaired to a substantial degree (DUI), or to a slight degree (DWAI).